deuxfleurs-org/garage/doc/book/src/cookbook/real_world.md

 - You have at least three machines with sufficient storage space available.

 - Each machine has a public IP address which is reachable by other machines.
-  Running behind a NAT is possible, but having several Garage nodes behind a single NAT is slightly more involved as each will have to have a different RPC port number (the local port number of a node must be the same as the port number exposed publicly by the NAT).
+  Running behind a NAT is likely to be possible but hasn't been tested for the latest version (TODO).

 - Ideally, each machine should have a SSD available in addition to the HDD you are dedicating to Garage.
 This will allow for faster access to metadata and has the potential